 Manage Tokens and Certificates

-To share authentication access keys between companies.
+To share the authentication key:

-icon and search for Banks, and then select the related link.
+1. Use the Search for page or report icon and search for Banks, and then select the related link.

-In the Banks overview, choose the bank from which you want to share an authentication key.
+2. In the Banks overview, choose the bank from which you want to share an authentication key.

 Tip